Oxycodone hydrochloride (ox-ee-code-own hi-dro-klor-ide)

 This medicine is not recommended to be taken during labour.

-Oxycodone given to the mother during labour can cause breathing problems in the newborn.
+Oxycodone given to the mother during labour can cause breathing problems and signs

 Taking other medicines

-Some medicines, dietary supplements and OXYNORM liquid may interfere with each other.
-These include:
+Some medicines, dietary supplements and OxyNorm liquid may interfere with each other.

 medicines to treat depression, psychiatric or mental disorders